antimo2001/BowlingKata2/README.md

     ```
 - Hint: use grep and the perl regex like this: `grep -Hn --color=always  -P "\s*(describe|it)\.(only|skip)\("  test/*.test.ts`

+### How to create a tag

+To create a git tag, simply create a release at github.com and it prompts you to name the release, which also gives recommendations to the naming convention of tags (which I'm already used to semnatic versioning: see sample: `v1.2.3`)

 ### When adding a new repo and want to publish on to github.com, use these simple steps

 - at local machine and your root project folder, execute this git command: `git init {MY_NEW_REPO}`